 AOTA E. K. Wise Scholarship: Building a Diverse OT Workforce

 Previously known as the E. K. Wise Loan Program, the fund was established in the 1960s through the generous bequest of Elizabeth K. Wise to support women pursuing higher education degrees.
 The scholarship fund reflects the changes that have occurred in the education of entry-level occupational therapists over the last several decades while remaining true to the intent of the original bequest.
-The focus of the scholarship will be to support students from diverse backgrounds who can meet E.K.
+The focus of the scholarship will be to support female students from diverse backgrounds who can meet E.K.
 Wise’s and the Association’s objectives of developing a workforce to meet society’s diverse occupational needs in underserved areas or communities.
+The scholarship will not be offered in 2018.

 The scholarship supports female students pursuing a post baccalaureate entry-level degree program in occupational therapy.
-In 2015, three awards will be granted in the amount of $2,500.
+Yearly, three awards will be granted in the amount of $2,500.
 Students may apply for a second year.

-- Be enrolled (or accepted) in a post baccalaureate entry-level occupational therapy educational program on a full-time basis
+- Be enrolled (or accepted) in a post baccalaureate entry-level occupational therapy educational program (master’s, doctorate or combined bachelors/master’s) on a full-time basis

-- Be enrolled in the entry-level occupational therapy educational program for the full 2015-16 academic year (Fall 2015 thru Spring 2016)
+- Be enrolled in the entry-level occupational therapy educational program for the full academic year

 - Demonstrate a sustained record of outstanding academic achievement